 The Giving Tree employs a passive fundraising model requiring very little hands-on work on the part of the parents, students and the individual school system.
 Schools participate and earn credits through volunteering, donating and purchasing.
 These accumulated credits then translate back into cash donations at the end of each calendar year.
 The store supports fourteen K-12 schools in Wake Forest (public, private and charter).

-Best of all, in less than 3 years, we have been able to give over $23,000 back to the schools in Wake Forest!
-And we are on track to give back and additional $10,000 for 2016!
+Best of all, in less than 5 years, we have been able to give over $50,000 back to the schools in Wake Forest!

 - We provide a boutique shopping experience offering unique, quality, once-loved home goods.